Sala Keo Kou Sculpture Park Revisted

 Further Information & Map

 The sculpture park has some food, clothing, souvenir and bric-à-brac market stalls outside.
-Not to mention the habitual lottery seller as well.
-There is ample car parking and toilet facilities too.
-For the most part, everything a tourist needs.
+And the customary lottery ticket seller too.
+There are ample car parking spaces and toilet facilities also.
+For the most part, everything you may need.

 Address – Wat That, Mueang Nong Khai District, Nong Khai 43000, Thailand